 In March 2001 the Taliban destroyed two giant Buddha statues in the Bamiyan Valley although many members of the international community tried to prevent their destruction.

 Attacks on the US on 11 September 2001 led to the downfall of the Taliban.
-Taliban leaders refused to extradite Osama Bin Laden, wanted in connection with the terrorist attacks, and the US, Canada, Britain and their Allies invaded Afghanistan.
+Taliban leaders refused to extradite Osama Bin Laden, wanted in connection with the terrorist attacks; following this refusal the US, Canada, Britain and their Allies invaded Afghanistan.

 Over two decades of wars have left a legacy of landmines that kill and maim many people in Afghanistan each month.